ADrelingyte/DeepFake_Twist/README.md

 # XTTS Vocoder Evaluation Project

-This project aims to systematically evaluate and compare different vocoders used in conjunction with the pre-trained Extended Text-to-Speech (XTTS) system in order to choose the best vocoder to be integrated into a working TTS interface "Headspace".
+This project aims to systematically evaluate and compare different vocoders used in conjunction with a pre-trained Extended Text-to-Speech (XTTS) system in order to choose the best vocoder to be integrated into a working TTS interface "Headspace".
 The evaluation focuses on four key metrics: Mel Cepstral Distortion (MCD), Fundamental Frequency (F0) RMSE, Mean Opinion Score (MOS) based on subjective listening tests, and the carbon footprint of each vocoder's computational process.

 ## Objective